raspberrypilearning/people-in-space-indicator/worksheet.md

     }
     ```

-    The format of this data is called **JSON** (pronounced "Jason"), which stands for *JavaScript Object Notation*.
-While the name refers to the programming language *JavaScript*, it's a standard data interchange format which is made to be portable between languages and applications.
+    The format of this data is called **JSON** (pronounced "Jason"), which stands for JavaScript Object Notation.
+While the name refers to the programming language JavaScript, it's a standard data interchange format which is made to be portable between languages and applications.
 If you're familiar with Python's `dictionary` data structure, you'll see the similarities.
 In other languages, a nested array could be used in the same way.

 1. Note that the API provides three pieces of data: `message`, `number`, and `people`.